 As a therapist, I have made the mistake of thinking that once clients understand their own or their child’s illness, they will feel a tremendous sense of relief.
 In fact, often the diagnosis is not a relief at all, but the beginning of the struggle with acceptance.
 It is difficult to travel this path alone, especially when no one around you understands.
 Our society does not provide much support for bipolar children or support for parents of bipolar children.

-Please feel free to join this online support group specifically for parents of children with bipolar disorder.
+Here is another online group that I don't run for parents of children with bipolar disorder.

 Why do Bipolar Support Groups Help?

 Bipolar support groups decrease your sense of isolation.
 They show you other families are experiencing the exact same thing you are.
 Do you yell and scream at your spouse?
 Does your child punch holes in the walls, hit you or curse at you?
 Guess what?
 You are not alone!
 Bipolar support groups can be a forum where information, resources, and techniques are shared.
 These groups can be invaluable to your child’s progress and your family’s sanity.